Traditional Braces Sunshine Coast

 Similarly, the period that your child will need to wear braces will depend on the orthodontic treatment.
 However, the average time is about two years, after which they can wear specially molded retainers that prevent the teeth from going back to their original positions.
-Also, they may need to make visits to the orthodontist every 6 to 8 weeks.
+Also, they may need to make visits to the dentist every 6 to 8 weeks.

 Also referred to as early intervention, Phase I is an orthodontic treatment that takes places between ages 7 and 10, before the development of permanent teeth.
 The goal of the first phase is to help in the development of a child’s jaw.
 This is to provide room for eruption of permanent teeth.
 While it is not a replacement for braces, it helps to make initial structural corrections to prepare for the second phase of treatment.
 Phase I treatment can help to deal with specific problems at an early age, correct habits like tongue-thrusting and thumb-sucking, and reduce teasing that is as a result of abnormally crooked teeth.
 Early intervention can also lower a child’s need for corrective surgery or extraction later on.

 After the completion of phase one, the patient will go through an observation phase before going to phase II of treatment.
 Unlike contrary belief, Phase I may not correct all orthodontic problems like the bite.
 What it mainly does is improve the teeth’s cosmetic appearance.
 So during the observation phase, we monitor the eruption of the permanent teeth.
-It is, therefore, essential for the kid to visit their orthodontist to check their jaw and tooth development.
+It is, therefore, essential for the kid to visit their dentist to check their jaw and tooth development.
 Between the first and the second phase, the kid may wear a space maintainer or retainer.